pybamm-team/pybamm-tea/README.md

 # PyBaMM-TEA

-This repository contains the work of the "Google Summer of Code" project on a techno-economic analysis library for battery cells, which can be combined with PyBaMM's functionality.
-So far, there is a method to visualize mass- and volume- loadings of an electrode stack and to estimate energy densities without simulation.
-The project further aims to estimate cell metrics with simulations (e.g. a Ragone plot) and manufacturing metrics with a Process-based Cost Model.
+This repository contains the work of the "Google Summer of Code" project on a techno-economic analysis library for battery cells, which _can_ be combined with PyBaMM's functionality - as for creating a Ragone plot.
+The library can be used to estimate how mass- and volume loadings, voltage cut-off's and more influence cell metrics such as the volumetric energy at the stack level.
+The project further aims at comprehensive modelling of form factors and cell costs.

 ## Installation
 We recommend installing within a [virtual environment](https://docs.python.org/3/tutorial/venv.html) in order to not alter any python distribution files on your machine.